 For more information on the benefits of regular practice with math facts (also called number facts or math facts), click here.

-If you are a teacher and simply want to see all the features of Quick Math Facts Software without requiring a network administrator, then use the "Quick Math Facts Software Home Version" (see below).
+If you are a teacher and simply want to see all the features of Quick Math Facts without requiring a network administrator, then use the "Quick Math Facts Home Version" (see below).
 The Home Version has all the features available in the network version but isn't installed on the network.
-It is installed on your personal computer on that computer's C Drive.
+It is installed on your personal computer.

 SOFTWARE DOWNLOAD SAFETY